 Moreover, roof replacement cost is not the only expense you need to consider, as you cannot forget maintenance and repair.
 If properly installed, metal will require minimal maintenance, which you can do yourself and will not require repairs.

-Lastly, even the most expensive types of metal, such as copper, zinc and stainless steel, cost 30% less than the cheapest slate or tile roof.
-Cedar costs about 20% more than aluminum, but last about 3 times less.
+Lastly, even the most expensive types of metal, such as copper, zinc and stainless steel, cost 30% less than the cheapest natural slate or tile roof.
+Cedar wood roofing costs about 20% more than aluminum, but lasts about 3 times less.
 Therefore, they are 3.5 times more expensive, when considering how often they must be replaced.

-25% of respondents stated that tin roofs do not have an attractive appearance, because there are very few color choices.
+25% of respondents stated that metal roofs do not have an attractive appearance, because there are very few color choices.

 Fact: The notion that metal panels are ugly stems from popular images of old tin roofs on animal barns and industrial warehouses.
 All of them had the same bare metal color.